asitha-sena/python-ags4/README.md

 LOCA = AGS4.convert_to_numeric(tables['LOCA'])
 ```

-The `AGS4.convert_to_numeric()` function automatically converts all columns in the input DataFrame with the a numeric *TYPE* to a float. (*Note: The UNIT and TYPE rows are removed during this operation as they are non-numeric.*)
+The `AGS4.convert_to_numeric()` function automatically converts all columns in the input DataFrame with a numeric *TYPE* to a float. (*Note: The UNIT and TYPE rows are removed during this operation as they are non-numeric.*)

 #### Export data back to an AGS4 file